 A lead magnet is simply something you give away for free, to encourage people to take action (like signing up for your mailing list).

-Here's a short list of some of the most successful lead magnets I've used to grow my blog mailing list:
+Here is a short list of some of the most successful main magnets I've used to grow my email list on my blog:

 • Free spreadsheets and paperwork

-• Free lessons, whether delivered by email or video
+• Free courses, whether delivered by email or video

 • Free Templates